Skip to main content

 • Enrichment Module A

-Industrial Attachment: All programmes in the Hospitality Discipline include a compulsory industrial attachment.
+Industrial Attachment: All programmes in the Hospitality Discipline include compulsory industrial attachment.
 Relevant work may involve shift duties and may take place during evenings, weekends or public holidays.

 You may also be interested in...